 Seasonal or All-Season Niches

-There are niches that are viable only during a certain season.
+Some niches are viable only during specific seasons.

-Obviously, people in Spain, won’t be looking for skateboard equipment in May.
+For instance, people in Spain won’t be searching for skateboard equipment in May.

 Evergreen Niches or All-Seasonal Niches